 - You must pre-book via Amex FHR or The Hotel Collection, which requires a two night minimum stay, via Amex Travel

-- $200 Uber Cash yearly credit (enrollment required )
+- Up to $200 Uber Cash yearly credit US only (enrollment required )

 - $15 a month towards Uber, $35 in December, must link your account

-- $240 Digital Entertainment Credit (enrollment required )
+- Up to $240 Digital Entertainment Credit (enrollment required )

-- Get up to $20 per month at Audible, Disney+, The Disney Bundle, ESPN+, Hulu, Peacock, SiriusXM, and The New York Times.
+- Get up to $20 per month at Disney+, a Disney Bundle, ESPN+, Hulu, The New York Times, Peacock, SiriusXM, and The Wall Street Journal.

-- $200 airline incidental credit (enrollment required )
+- Up to $200 airline incidental credit (enrollment required )

 - Walmart+ members receive unlimited free shipping with no order minimum on items shipped by Walmart.com, free delivery from stores, as well as mobile and contactless check-out to make shopping faster.